Skip to content

 The promise of AI for teachers is specific: fewer hours spent creating materials from scratch, and fewer hours spent writing the same type of feedback on 30 variations of the same assignment.
 The reality of both promises in our testing was credible.

 Content generation: A differentiated lesson plan that produces three reading-level variants simultaneously — for on-grade students, students reading below grade, and students reading above — previously required either three separate planning sessions or a single plan that served no group well.
-MagicSchool and Brisk both generate all three variants from one input in under 30 seconds.
+MagicSchool, Brisk, Eduaide.Ai, and Diffit all generate differentiated output from a single input.
 The output requires review and adaptation to local curriculum standards, but the mechanical drafting work is done.

 Miscellaneous tasks: Parent communication letters, quiz generation with answer keys, rubric creation, reading level conversion — these are 5–15 minute tasks that pile up.
 A teacher who uses AI for four such tasks per day saves 20–60 minutes.
 Over a school year, the compound effect is significant.